Powerlearnproject/se-assignment-day-2-git-and-github-glorychioma/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18908169&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Fundamental Concepts of Version Control
+Version control is a system that helps track changes to files over time, allowing developers to collaborate efficiently and maintain the integrity of their projects.
+Some key concepts include:

+1. Repository (Repo) – A storage location where project files, history, and changes are tracked.
+2. Commit – A snapshot of changes made to files at a specific point in time.
+3. Branching – Creating independent lines of development to work on new features or fixes without affecting the main code.
+4. Merging – Integrating changes from one branch into another.
+5. Pull Requests (PRs) – A way to review and discuss changes before merging them into the main branch.
+6. Clone – To create a local copy of a repository.
+7. Push & Pull – Pushing sends local changes to a remote repository, while pulling fetches updates from the remote repository.

+Why GitHub is a Popular Tool for Version Control
+1. Cloud-Based Git Repository Hosting – It allows users to store and manage Git repositories online.
+2. Collaboration Features – Developers can work together using pull requests, code reviews, and discussions.
+3. Issue Tracking & Project Management – GitHub includes built-in tools for tracking bugs, managing tasks, and planning development cycles.
+4. Continuous Integration & Deployment (CI/CD) – It integrates with automation tools to test and deploy code efficiently.
+5. Security & Access Control – GitHub provides role-based access and security features like branch protection.
+6. Integration with Third-Party Tools – It connects with various development and DevOps tools like Docker, AWS, and Jira.

+How Version Control Maintains Project Integrity
+1. Version control logs every modification, preventing accidental data loss.
+Tracks changes.
+2. Multiple developers can work on the same project without overwriting each other’s code.
+3. Developers can revert to previous versions to identify and fix errors.
+4. Ensures high-quality code through peer reviews and approvals.
+5. Provides a safe backup in case of system failures or accidental deletions.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?